 TEC-VARIETY by Curtis J. Bonk and Elaine Khoo.
 How to Motivate Students in the Online Learning Environment.
 “Correction does much, but encouragement does more“ Johann Wolfgang von Goethe How can course instructors encourage their online students to learn?

 In this post I’ll describe how course instructors can foster learning in their online classes.
 I’ll also examine how the needs of online learners differ from students of traditional learning and how instructors and institutions can support non-traditional students.
 This is the third post in a four-part series on strategies for online instruction.
 In post one and two I introduced the Online Learning Support Framework that divides an online course by weeks into three distinct learning phases.
 Self-Directed Learning (willingness and capacity to conduct one’s own education) The Online Learning Support Framework is a model that can help educators understand the distinct needs of the online student.
+And what about the Teaching?
+Below I’ve listed several strategies that have great potential to encourage students.
+How can Institutions Encourage?
 Using Self-Determination Theory to Improve Online Learner Motivation.
 According to self-determination theory, a theory developed by Deci and Ryan, three basic psychological needs affect motivation: autonomy, competence, and relatedness.